alee046/Texas/README.md

 Game Modes
 ----------
-Classik: No betting stages, player cards are revealed, just preflop bets.
+Classic: No betting stages, player cards are revealed, just preflop bets.
 Reverse: Burn cards revealed.
 Players can't see their own cards.
 (Players bet on what they might potentially have).

 Pictures
 --------
+idk